Ultimate Guide to Asilah, Morocco: Things to Do & Where to Stay

 Sidi Mugait Beach, Asilah’s most remote and relatively undiscovered beach.

-Rada Beach, next to Sidi Mugai Beach but still rather undiscovered by tourist and therefore plenty of space to lie your towel.
+Rada Beach, next to Sidi Mugai Beach but still rather undiscovered by tourists and therefore plenty of space to lie on your towel.

 In Asilah, it's great to dine at one of the restaurants located on the promenade, such as La Perle, El Espigon or Port XIV.
 Ask for the daily recommendation and enjoy it with a chilled glass of wine.